How good is your French? Find out your precise level and competence when you take the French proficiency test.

 The French tests are the international standardized exams that check someone’s non-native French capability.

-The concerned organization conducts these tests all over the globe and follows the guidelines of the CEFR (Common European Framework of Reference for Language).
+The concerned organization conducts these tests worldwide and follows the guidelines of the CEFR (Common European Framework of Reference for Language).

 Why should you take official French Exams?